kleisauke/libvips/install.md

 ---
+layout: install
 ---

+**Variant**:
+- `web`: contains only file format loaders that have been carefully tested and which are commonly used on the web.
+It won't load formats like OpenSlide (for example), but it should be safer to use with untrusted input.
+- `all`: contains ALL the file format loaders that libvips supports, including some very minor ones, and a complete copy of ImageMagick.
+It can process many different file types, but it is also rather vulnerable to hacking.

+**Linking**:
+- `shared`: the executables with the dependent DLLs dynamically linked.
+- `static`: the executables linked against a single shared libvips DLL.
+- `static-ffi`: same as `static`, but with GLib compiled as a shared library to ensure compatibility with the various FFI-bindings.

-Most unix-like operating systems have libvips packages, check your package manager.
+Note that most unix-like operating systems have libvips packages, check your package manager.
 For macOS, there are packages in Homebrew, MacPorts and Fink.
-For Windows, there are pre-compiled binaries in the [Download area]({{
+For Windows, use the pre-compiled binaries chooser above.
-site.github.releases_url }}).

 ## Installing on macOS with homebrew